alvinyanson/ECommerce/README.md

 3. **Run the application:**

 ### Usage
-- Access the application at `http://localhost:7208`
+- Access the application at `http://localhost:7208` (visual studio will open your app automatically)
 - Register a new user account or log in with existing credentials.
 - Browse through product categories, search for products, and add them to your shopping cart.
 - Manage your cart and proceed to checkout.